Criminal Background Checks

 - Student pharmacists may be subject to criminal background checks earlier in their educational career and more often than medical school students due to introductory pharmacy practice experiences (IPPEs).

-AACP initiated a PharmCAS-facilitated national background check service, through which Certiphi Screening, Inc. to procure a national background report on PharmCAS applicants at the point of acceptance.
+AACP initiated a PharmCAS-facilitated national background check service, through Certiphi Screening, Inc. to procure a national background report on PharmCAS applicants at the point of acceptance.
 Pharmacy schools not participating in this service may also require applicants to undergo a separate national background check process.

 Visit the PharmCAS website for more information on the centralized criminal background check and list of participating colleges and schools.